Eschatologue/CM_wiki/docs/character-creation/feat/feat-general.md

 **Somatic Components**
 You can perform the Somatic components of spells even when you have weapons or a Shield in one or both hands.

+---

+### Weapon Master

+*General Feat (Prerequisite: Level 4+)*

+You gain the following benefits.

+**Ability Score Increase**
+Increase your Strength or Dexterity score by 1, to a maximum of 20.

+**Mastery Property**
+Your training with weapons allows you to use the mastery property of one kind of Simple or Martial weapon of your choice, provided you are proficient with it.
+Whenever you finish a Long Rest, you can change the kind of weapon to another eligible kind.

 ## Crown & Misery General Feat

 These General feats are homebrew

+---

+### Battlecaster

+*General Feat (Prerequisite: Level 4+, Ability to cast a Spell)*

+You are skilled at casting spells with a weapon in hand.

+**Ability Score Increase**
+Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

+**Armament Focus**
+You can use a magical weapon or a magical shield as a spellcasting focus and to perform the somatic component of a spell.

+**Weapon Conduit**
+When wielding a Magical weapon that you're proficient with and that provides a bonus to hit and damage, you can also add that weapon's bonus to damage rolls for spells you cast.

+---

+### Cartomancy

+*General Feat (Prerequisite: Level 4+, Ability to cast a Spell)*

+You have learned to channel your magic through a deck of cards.

+- **Ability Score Increase**
+Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

+**All is Revealed**
+You can use a card deck as your spellcasting focus.

+**Card Tricks**
+You learn the **Thaumaturgy** and **Guidance** cantrip.
+When you cast those cantrips through card deck and you can use it to create Illusions that duplicate the effects of stage magic or use it to reveal a Divination to a target.
+You can conceal the verbal and somatic components of the spell as ordinary conversation or card handling.

+**Hidden Ace**
+When you finish a Long Rest, you can choose two spell from your class's spell list and imbue those spell into cards.
+The chosen spell must have a casting time of 1 action, and it must be a level for which you have :rsc-spell-slot: Spell Slots.
+The card remains imbued with this spell for 8 hours.

+While the card is imbued with the spell, you can use a :rsc-bonus-action: Bonus Action to flourish the card and cast the spell within.
+The card then immediately loses its magic.

 ---